-“Wolverine’s members committed to far exceed Michigan’s Renewable Portfolio Standard and, in the past few years, have become Michigan’s renewable energy leaders – we will nearly double the statutory requirement this year,” said Joseph Baumann, a Wolverine Vice President.
-“Much of this excess has been achieved through large-scale wind projects and solar power will now play a key role in further diversifying Wolverine’s environmentally friendly power supply mix,” concluded Baumann.
+Wolverine’s members commitment far exceeds Michigan’s Renewable Portfolio Standards.
+More importantly and in the past few years, has become Michigan’s renewable energy leader.
+Wolverine alone helps Michigan double the statutory requirement for this year.
+This excess has been achieved through large-scale wind projects.
+However and most noteworthy, solar power now plays a key role in further diversification of Wolverine’s energy portfolio.

-Baker encouraged anyone interested in further information on the SpartanSolar – Wolverine project to visit www.spartansolar.com and sign up for updates as they become available.
+Anyone interested in further information on the SpartanSolar – Wolverine project to visit www.spartansolar.com and sign up for updates as they become available.